rohanpokwal/himalayan_pizza_crust/README.md

 - Login with existing account or signup for new account
 - Visit order here page to order different types of pizza.
 - Visit checkout page to input your information for delivery.

+## Interesting Thing About The Website

+The Buttons in the checkout page is super interactive.
+If you click on the 'Add to Cart" button, It will pop up the modal saying 'Your item is successfully added to the cart'

 ## Contributing